GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

    refactoring breaks the surface of 5,000 of those references between major version 1 to major version 2.

-   In this case, changing consuming code would be a large undertaking, and it's not certain that all consuming code would feel it's worth it to migrate to the new major version.
-If the library author decided to opt for keeping the same Java package, the ecosystem would need to bifurcate in order to handle code paths requiring one versus the other major version.
-Either the ecosystem would generally opt to retain the old major version, or there would be an extended period of difficult diamond dependency conflicts before everyone had transitioned.
+   In this case, changing consuming code would be a large undertaking.
+   It's likely that not all consuming code will feel it's worth migrating to the new major version.
+If the library author decides to keep the same Java package, the ecosystem would need to bifurcate in order to handle code paths requiring one versus the other major version.
+   Either the ecosystem retains the old major version, or there will be an extended period of difficult diamond dependency conflicts before everyone had transitioned.